jdegges/python-oauth/README.md

 This library was born out of pain while using the existing python oauth libraries.

-Here is how to do 3-legged OAuth in Google App Engine
+Here is how to do 3-legged OAuth in Google App Engine.

+    $ git clone git@github.com:ptarjan/python-oauth.git
+    $ ln -s python-oauth/oauth

 config.py